devhausleipzigacademy/camp8-final-project/README.md

 3. Prototype your schema according to :
    `pnpx prisma db push`

 4. To run .ts files (Endpoints) do nothing, next.js runs server.ts automatically due to the folder structure.
+All Zod filters should be at the bottom of their respective endpoints since each one is unique (or al least nearly)

 5. To run prisma browser-interface :
    `pnpx prisma studio`